Maternal Eating Disorders, BMI, and Offspring Psychiatric Diagnoses

 JAMA

-Media advisory: The full study, editorial and Viewpoint are linked to this news release.
-This study is being released to coincide with presentation at the Society for Clinical Trials Annual Meeting.
+Media advisory: The full study and editorial are linked to this news release.
+This study is being presented at the European Society of Intensive Care Medicine LIVES 2024 Annual Congress.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.